 - The Basic Recruit Fire Academy

 Dr. Alfred H. Williams V, Associate Professor, Department Chair

-We are now accepting applications for the Spring 2021 class.
-Fall 2020 is now closed.
+We are now accepting applications for the Fall 2021 class.

 The Fire Science Academy Track Program is on a first-come, first-served basis.
 Once an application is turned in and it is determined that the applicant qualifies, they will receive a seat in the upcoming available class.
 Space in the program is limited.